hapostgres/pg_auto_failover/README.md

   - a PostgreSQL service to operate the pg_auto_failover monitor
   - a pg_auto_failover keeper to operate your PostgreSQL instances, see `pg_autoctl run`

+## Dependencies

+At runtime, pg_auto_failover depends on only Postgres.
+Both Postgres version 10 and 11 are currently supported.

+At buildtime. pg_auto_failover depends on Postgres server development package like any other Postgres extensions (the server development package for Postgres 11 when using debian or Ubuntu is named `postgresql-server-dev-11`), and then `libssl-dev` and `libkrb5-dev` are needed to for the client side when building with all the `libpq` authentication options.

 ## Installing pg_auto_failover from packages

 Ubuntu or Debian: